Banner Health

 Glaucoma is an eye disease that damages the optic nerve of the eye.
 This nerve sends the images you see to your brain.
 Glaucoma usually affects both eyes, but it may affect one eye more than the other.

-When this fluid doesn’t drain properly, however, the pressure inside the eye increases.
-As the pressure rises, it can damage your optic nerve and cause vision problems.
+If the fluid doesn’t drain properly, pressure builds up inside the eye (called intraocular pressure).
+Over time, increased eye pressure can damage the optic nerve and lead to vision loss.

 Types of glaucoma